PhoenixBound/at6p/README.md

 # AT6P decompressor

-This tool implements a decompressor for AT6P-compressed files.
-This file format is apparently used in Chunsoft games for the DS, like *999: Nine Hours, Nine Persons, Nine Doors*.
+This tool implements a decompressor for AT3P (mode N), AT4P, AT5P, and AT6P-compressed files.
+These file formats are apparently used in Chunsoft games for the DS, including *999: Nine Hours, Nine Persons, Nine Doors*.

-It doesn't support other formats very well (AT3P, AT4P, and AT5P), but in the meantime, there are already tools for those made by Pokemon Mystery Dungeon reverse engineers (pxutil).
-You should be able to find them [here](https://github.com/PsyCommando/ppmdu_2).

 ## Format Overview